codefori/vscode-ibmi/docs/pages/tips/setup.md

-This page consists of fixes to weird errors users recieve.
-They are usually due to some weird system configuration.
+This page consists of fixes to weird errors users receive based on system configuration.

 ## Unexpected packet before version